a-r-r-o-w/kanformer/README.md

 <details>
 <summary> Training </summary>

 Currently, there are various limitations with the codebase that will be improved soon.
 For experimentation, Multi30k has been hardcoded.

-TODO: remove
+**model_type:** Can be one of "mlp", "kan_original", "kan_efficient", "kan_chebyshev" or "kan_fast".

 ```bash
 # MLP